sarthakgupta096/js_code/README.md

 # js_code
-this is the javascript script repo
+this is the javascript script repository